MoralAlberto/moralalberto.github.com/_posts/2016-01-02-Trying-to-be-a-better-iOS-developer.md

 Other key learnings I've learned during this last year are, **try to learn as much as you can from your coworkers, BE HUMBLE**.
 Trust me; By being humble, you'll be more open-minded and, thus, freer.
 You'll learn much more things you expected to do.
 Even if your coworkers are juniors, there might be things that you learn about them: tips, new resources, etc.

 <br/>
-I recommend you to be an active user at github, or StackOverflow. **Use github in order to create open source projects and cooperate with other awesome developers** (ask if you don't know how to use a repository). **StackOverflow is a great source to search code questions or to answer them**.
+I recommend you to be an active user at Github, or StackOverflow. **Use Github in order to create open source projects and cooperate with other awesome developers** (ask if you don't know how to use a repository). **StackOverflow is a great source to search code questions or to answer them**.

 <br/>
 As you can see, I just created a new blog, **I will write entirely in English to improve my skills** and to spread my knowledge over the iOS Community.